socketstream/socketstream/doc/guide/en/server_side_testing.md

 ### What can I test?

 Right now you can only test `ss.rpc()` commands.
-Once we finalize the API, you'll soon be able to test all third-party Request Responders (e.g. models) in a similar way.
+A major goal of SocketStream 0.4 is to allow any Request Responders to be tested in a similar way.

 We are also considering implementing a mock Publish Transport, to allow you to test `ss.publish()` commands.